 Where trauma systems are in place, they save lives.
 When trauma patients are transported, by ground or by air, to trauma centers, the preventable death rates drop by 15-30 percent.
 Trauma systems correctly identify patients who need trauma care, anticipate needed resources for trauma treatment, route patients to the correct facility, and improve care through a quality improvement process.

-*Three hours of continuing education credit were available for the following who attend the Summer Listening Trauma Tour Sessions:
+*Three hours of continuing education credit were available for the following who attended the Summer Listening Trauma Tour Sessions:

 Stop 1: District 10 (Knox, Daviess, Martin, Gibson, Pike, Dubois, Crawford, Posey, Vanderburgh, Warrick, Spencer and Perry counties)